franckEinstein90/app-features-js/README.md

 Definitions:

-Requirement
+##Requirement##
-A requirement is the natural language description of a behavior that the app should have.
+A *requirement* is the natural language description of a behavior that the app should have.
+It is numbered and can have child requirements